metavalent/metavalent.github.io/_posts/2021-03-15-Becoming-More-Human-with-AI.md

----
+--
 title: Becoming More Human with AI
 published: true
 ---
-## Becoming More Human with AI
+## It's Called Actual Intelligence

 It's all about [intention and attention](https://youtu.be/YsIr68esWr0).